At the crossroads of Europe and Asia

 The Republic of Armenia is a mountainous country bordered by western Asia, between the Black and the Caspian seas.
 It borders with Iran to the south-east, Azerbaijan to the east, Turkey to the south-west and west, and Georgia to the north.
 Around three million people live in Armenia, with the capital city of Yerevan being home to about one million inhabitants.

 Armenia became an officially recognised independent nation in 1991.
 The years that followed independence from the Soviet Union were difficult: Armenia faced economic instability and took part in violent confrontations between the Karabakh Armenians and Azerbaijan.
 A ceasefire was reached in 1994 but by that time around 30,000 people had been killed and one million displaced.
+On 27 September 2020, fighting erupted in Nagorno-Karabakh between Armenian and Azerbaijani military forces.
+Both sides reported military and civilian casualties.

 A society with a sharp rural-urban divide